kiwix/kiwix-js-pwa/README.md

 ## Privacy Policy

+This Privacy Policy applies to the Kiwix JS Progressive Web App and versions of it packaged for the Electron, NWJS and UWP frameworks that are published on Kiwix servers, and by official Kiwix accounts on GitHub and other third-party vendor stores ("app stores").

-When installed, Kiwix JS Windows and Linux is capable of working entirely offline.
-This application does not collect or record any of your personal data, though if you installed it from a Store, the Store operator may collect anonymous usage data (see below).
+When installed, this application is capable of working entirely offline.
+It does not collect or record any of your personal data, though if you installed it from a Store, the Store operator may collect anonymous usage data (see below).
 The app only remembers your browsing history for the duration of a session (for the purpose of returning to previously viewed pages).
 This history is lost on exiting the app with the optional exception of the last-visited page.

 If you access this application from a secure web server (e.g. the PWA server), it will only work offline if your browser is capable of installing a Service Worker.
 If you install or bookmark the PWA version in Service Worker mode, then it